 But even with all of the technological options, many people still make friends naturally-by meeting them at a coffee shop, bar, hostel, university, church group, or a volunteer adventure.
 While this may entail a greater risk, it can also have a greater reward.
 After all, the people you naturally meet frequent the same places as you do, and potentially have similar tastes.
 As an added bonus, they likely live near you.

 Studies have found that residential proximity is a key factor in relationship building.
 That is, you are more likely to marry your neighbor than the person in the next town.
 So don't be afraid to reach out to those around you.
 After all, what else are you going to do as you stand in line at the coffee shop?
-The next time you are in line, choose to talk to the handsome guy in front of you rather than the one on your tablet.
+The next time you are in line, choose to talk to the guy in front of you.

 What do you do once you identify a stranger you want to meet?